 The Company has guidelines for determining directors' remuneration to be appropriate and sufficient for influencing directors who are capable and benefit the Company in the long term without excessive compensation.
 The Company has determined the remuneration of directors with regard to the suitability of the directors.Based on previous knowledge, capabilities, experiences and performance, and in comparison with other companies in the same business and similar industries.
 In addition, the Board of Directors' remuneration must be considered and approved at the Annual General Shareholders' Meeting.
-In 2023, the Company has held the following meetings:
+In 2024, the Company has held the following meetings:

 Meeting Number of meetings (Year 2023)

-Annual General Meeting of Shareholders for the year 2023 1
+Annual General Meeting of Shareholders for the year 2024 1

+Extraordinary General Meeting of Shareholders No.1/2024 1

-Board of Directors 7
+Board of Directors 8

 Audit Committee 4

 Risk Management Committee 1

 Corporate Governance Committee 2

-Nomination and Remuneration Committee 3
+Nomination and Remuneration Committee 2

 Meeting of the Risk Management Committee and Audit Committee 1